 PUBLIC CONSULTATION TO BEGIN FOR REDEVELOPMENT OF INGLEWOOD CARE CENTRE FOR SENIORS

 The project will be the first of its kind in British Columbia to provide a “continuum of care” consisting of housing and care where seniors can age in place.
-This new community will be a combination of long-term care residences, assisted living, independent living and life lease residences which include hospitality services, affordable rentals for seniors, and onsite staff housing.
+This new community will be a combination of long-term care, assisted living, independent living and life lease suites which include hospitality services, affordable rentals for seniors, and onsite staff housing.

-The first phase planned is the building of a new Long-Term Care residence on the same site, to replace the existing 230 bed LTC building built in 1963.
-Rezoning is needed for four adjacent residential lots on Burley Drive which have also been acquired to be consolidated with the current Inglewood property.
-Current Inglewood Care Centre residents will be able to remain in their present home until the new care residence is complete.
+The first phase planned is the building of a new Long-Term Care community on the same site, to replace the existing 230 bed LTC building built in 1963.
+Rezoning is needed for four adjacent lots on Burley Drive which have also been acquired to be consolidated with the current Inglewood property.
+Current Inglewood Care Centre residents will be able to remain in their present home until the new care building is complete.

 Baptist Housing then intends to further develop the balance of the property in phases to build the additional varieties of seniors housing.